-Pre-calculus introduces the student to the trigonometric functions, polynomial functions, rational functions, logarithmic and exponential functions.
+This course introduces the students to the trigonometric functions, polynomial functions, rational functions, logarithmic and exponential functions.
 The behavior of these functions and their inverses is studied in depth.
-The approach to the course is based on the study of analytical geometry.
-Application problems using these functions are studied.
-A TI-83 Plus or TI-84 Plus graphing calculator is required.
+The course is presented with a graphing point of view using graphing calculators.
+A TI-83, TI-83 Plus or TI-84 graphing calculator is required.